a2659802/HK-Modding-API-Docs/source/PlayerData.rst

     // Amount of total entries
     pd.journalEntriesTotal = 0;

-    // Wether you unlocked the journal entry of an enemy pd.killedDummy = false;
+    // Whether you unlocked the journal entry of an enemy pd.killedDummy = false;
     // Amount of enemies left to kill before unlocking the entry pd.killsDummy = 0;
-    // Wether the entry is freshly unlocked pd.newDataDummy = false;
+    // Whether the entry is freshly unlocked pd.newDataDummy = false;

 Misc